ouidhi/future_of_genres/README.md

 * **Trend:** A consistent downward trend from 2018 to 2022, then it flattens.
 * **Seasonality:** Some repetition every year, but not super pronounced.
-* **Residuals:** Random fluctuations — fairly balanced around zero, which is a good sign.
+* **Residuals:** Random fluctuations, fairly balanced around zero, which is a good sign.

 This justified the use of **SARIMA** (which accounts for both seasonality and non-stationarity) over simpler ARIMA.